louisazhou/test_project/notes/Oaxaca‑Blinder.md

 **How others address these issues (and where our approach fits)**

 * **Standardization choices (Kitagawa / Das Gupta)**: Use an agreed anchor (e.g., baseline overall) for composition—our **anchored mix** $M=(w^R-w^B)\,(r^B-\bar r^B)$ follows this playbook to stabilize signs relative to a single, interpretable reference.
-* **Allocation of interaction & path independence:** Variants allocate the interaction symmetrically or adopt **Shapley-value–based decompositions** to ensure **order-invariance and aggregation consistency** (see applications in productivity and inequality accounting).
+* **Allocation of interaction & path independence:** Variants allocate the interaction symmetrically or adopt **Shapley-value–based decompositions** to ensure **order-invariance and aggregation consistency**.
 Shapley OB is principled but heavier to communicate and compute at scale; it also doesn’t directly encode the **“bigger share ⇒ bigger magnitude”** business rule inside a rate group.
 * **Reweighting counterfactuals (DiNardo–Fortin–Lemieux / Fortin–Lemieux–Firpo):** Build a counterfactual distribution for rates or composition by propensity reweighting, then read the gap.
-These methods are strong for distributional analysis, but they **replace** rather than **reshape** the category ledger your users consume.
+These methods are strong for distributional analysis, but they **replace** rather than **reshape** the category ledger our users consume.
 * **Index-number fixes (Bennett, Fisher, Törnqvist)**: Use symmetric means/indices to reduce base bias; again, principled but less transparent for non-technical readers and still not a guarantee of **category-level sign intuition**.

 **What we add (constrained, zero-sum redistribution)**

 * **Share-aware pooling inside rate groups** makes magnitudes scale with business impact drivers: **share**, **baseline leverage**, and (optionally) **how much better/worse** the rate is.
 It’s **zero-sum within the group**, so totals and the OB split are preserved.
 * **Sign projection** is a **minimal, zero-sum correction** that enforces:
   * if a category is **better** than baseline (beyond $\eta$), its net is **non-negative (≥ε)**;
   * if **worse**, its net is **non-positive (≤−ε)**;
   * near-ties untouched.